panaverse/panaverse.github.io/README.md

 ## Learning 3D with Blender

-Blender development is being funded by heavyweights in the real-time 3D (RT3D) space such as Apple, Unity, AMD, Intel, Meta, NVIDIA, AWS, Epic Games, Adobe, and Microsoft.
-It is expected to become the standard creation tool for metaverse.
+Blender development is being funded by heavyweights in the real-time 3D (RT3D) space such as Apple, Unity, AMD, Intel, Meta, NVIDIA, AWS, Epic Games, Adobe, Microsoft, and Decentraland.
+It is expected to become the standard asset creation tool for metaverse.

 [Blender Download](https://www.blender.org/download/)